Graham & Van der Merwe 'hunting down' Hogg record

 Graham has scored 19 tries in 35 Tests, with Van der Merwe contributing 20 tries in his 31 internationals.

-Both are closing in on Hogg's record of 27 Scotland tries.
+Both are closing in on former captain Hogg's record of 27 Scotland tries.

 "We're both pretty confident we're going to break it, it's just who's going to do it first," said Graham.